Export Financing FAQs:

 Benefits of Small Business Multi-Buyer Credit Insurance:

 - Risk reduction: safeguard against catastrophic losses from buyer nonpayment.
-It covers up to 95% of sales invoices.
+It covers up to 95 percent of sales invoices.

-- Increased competitiveness: unlock the ability to offer buyers the credit necessary to expand into new markets and boost sales with existing customers.
+- Increased competitiveness: unlock the ability to offer buyers the credit terms necessary to expand into new markets and boost sales with existing customers with confidence.
+In turn, buyers do not need to pay cash in advance and hinder their cash flow.

 - Improved liquidity: accelerate cash flow by borrowing against foreign receivables.